preddy25/IOT-SmartHome/README.md

 Smart Home Automation Project Using AWS, Sumologic and Raspberry Pi.
 For CICO03 Module.

-Hardware Used
+Hardware Used;

-(1)	SBC - Raspberry Pi & GrovePi Shield + Pi Cobbler Breakout
+SBC - Raspberry Pi 3 & GrovePi Shield + Pi Cobbler Breakout

+Sensors Used ;

-Sensors Used - Grove Analog Temperature Sensor - Connected to A1 (1) 	Grove Analog Light Sensor - Connected to A0
+a.
+Grove Analog Temperature Sensor - Connected to A1

+b.
+Grove Analog Light Sensor - Connected to A0

 c.
 Grove Touch Sensor - Connected to D3

 d.
 PIR (Passive Infra-red) Sensor - Connected to GPIO 4

 e.
 Opto-isolated Relay - Connected to GPIO 23 & 24

 f.
 4W LED Strip DC12V

 g.
 0.3W Motor Fan DC12 V

 (2) Relays are to be +5V rail powered and Input of 12V to Motor Fan and LED strip (3)Include an image of the hardware components/ schematics